top of page

 Fixing this starts from the ground up, by improving ankle flexibility and foot strength, then working upward to the hips and spine.

-💡 Why It All Starts from the Feet
+💡 Why These Changes Starts From the Feet

-The feet are the foundation of the body, the only part in constant contact with the ground.
+The feet are the only part of the body constantly in contact with the ground.